-Interface provide intelligent data to all levels of the NHS, from detailed reporting on clinical review services, to highlighting where efficiencies can be made and prevalence and adherence improved.
+We provide intelligent data to all levels of the NHS, from detailed reporting on clinical review services, to highlighting opportunities for efficiencies, prevalence enhancement and strategic planning.

 Interface is continually working with the NHS to deliver effective results and implement best practice.
-Using our project design and outcome data allows clinical programmes to be replicated across the UK, maximising the use of Interface’s national capacity to support the NHS deliver improved patient care.
+Using our project design and outcome data allows clinical programmes to be replicated across the UK, maximising the use of Interface’s national capacity to support the NHS in delivering improved patient care.

 This has been acknowledged by NICE which has recognised Interface Clinical Services’ ability to implemented guidelines and quality standards across three key therapy areas, bone health, atrial fibrillation and diabetes on their shared learning platform.